kevinskey/bemol-fork/README.md

 **Bemol** is organized in a series of progressive levels.
 First, you start in the key of **C major** and are limited to only the **first 4 notes** of the scale.
 Once you're able to consistently identify each of these 4 notes, you can move to the next level where you'll train with the **next 4 notes**.

 Once the entire scale is mastered, the next level will introduce **chromatic notes**.
 After you master these, you can move to the next level which will introduce a new key.
 This repeats until you go through all the 12 major and 12 minor keys.
 It's not really required to practice in all 12 keys but it's fun :).
-You can also just use the `Random Key` button to practice in a random key after you have mastered the key of C major.
+You can also just use the `Random Key` button to practice in a random key after you have mastered the keys of C major and C minor.

 # How to get it